Business transformation – not the same old story!

 The 4 Rs give a good overview of the “how” and “what” of business transformation.
 Individual changes in this process can be called change — but the successful and sustainable implementation of the overall process is called transformation!

 The 4 Rs show that employees (should) play an essential role in most phases of business transformation.
 However, employee engagement (see also Steinhoff & Pfannstiel, 2018) should go beyond measures that explicitly address internal structures.

-It is vital to integrate employees, at any level of the company, into the process from the beginning.
+It's vital to integrate employees, at any level of the company, into the process from the beginning.
 This allows for greater identification with the new corporate vision.
 If employees understand why the transformation is necessary as a joint change, it’ll counteract a drop in motivation during the more stressful phases.
-It would help if you communicated to employees that training and other benefits would be part of the transformation.
+It would help if you communicate to employees that training and other benefits will be part of the transformation.

 And we recommend a further step because one-sided – albeit good – communication isn’t necessarily enough to make the project a success.
 Instead of simply advising employees on what’s going on, they should have the opportunity to shape the changes actively.
 Regular feedback meetings can be the ideal platform for this exchange.

 Unlike change management, business transformation is about a genetic change of the enterprise architecture.
 Profound?
 Yes.
 But possible (and necessary).

 Foremost, it's essential to analyse the company’s current situation — internally and externally — the possibilities for change and the prerequisites for management.